MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

         - Use the new structure for `Science` questions at `currentQuestion`method
         - `extract constant` `Science` question category
         - remove `scienceQuestions` data structure
+        - initialize `Sports` questions into the new `questions` data structure